-Performance of the actuarial function is the responsibility of the UK actuarial team of Premia, who co-ordinates an annual review of insurance liabilities commissioned from an external actuarial consulting firm.
+Performance of the actuarial function is the responsibility of the UK actuarial team of Premia.
+In prior years they had coordinated an annual review of insurance liabilities commissioned by an external actuarial consulting firm.
+The UK actuarial team of Premia opted to perform the annual review in-house in 2024.
 For insurance contracts, estimates have to be made both for the expected ultimate cost of claims reported at the reporting date and for the expected ultimate cost of claims incurred, but not yet reported, at the reporting date (IBNR).
 It can take a significant period of time before the ultimate claims cost can be established with certainty and in total.
 As a consequence IBNR claims form a material component of the Group's liabilities.